-- 11. Research degree provision in each Faculty/Department (or University Partner Institution) is overseen by a Director of Graduate Education.
+11. Research degree provision in each Faculty/Department (or University Partner Institution) is overseen by a Director of Graduate Education2.
 He or she will usually be supported by a Faculty/Department committee with responsibility for graduate education.
-You will be told the name of the person in who carries the responsibilities of the Director of Graduate Education in your Faculty/Department (or University Partner Institution) in the Course Handbook, and introduced to him or her as part of your induction. - 12.
-The role of the Director of Graduate Education and the roles performed by other individuals and committees responsible for graduate students should be made clear to you through both induction and course literature. - 13.
-The Director of Graduate Education is responsible for ensuring that members of your supervisory team are assigned and that necessary arrangements for academic and administrative support are available to you.
-He or she will monitor your progress and, in consultation with the Degree Committee, will ensure that back-up arrangements are made if your Supervisor is absent. - 14.
-Your Director of Graduate Education will ensure that you are provided with necessary information, at each stage of your study, about your course through the Course Handbook and your Faculty/Department (or University Partner Institution)'s website.
-This will include information about Health and Safety.
+You will be told the name of the person in who carries the responsibilities of the Director of Graduate Education in your Faculty/Department (or University Partner Institution) in the Course Handbook, and introduced to him or her as part of your induction.

+12. The role of the Director of Graduate Education and the roles performed by other individuals and committees responsible for graduate students should be made clear to you through both induction and course literature.

+13. The Director of Graduate Education is responsible for ensuring that members of your supervisory team are assigned and that necessary arrangements for academic and administrative support are available to you.
+He or she will monitor your progress and, in consultation with the Degree

-&lt;sup>2 Titles may vary, and in some Faculties this role may be undertaken by the Secretary of the Degree Committee.
+2 Titles may vary, and in some Faculties this role may be undertaken by the Secretary of the Degree Committee.